neocities/neocities-ruby/README.md

 ### Windows

 Install ruby with [RubyInstaller](https://rubyinstaller.org/).
-Then you can install the gem with the above command.
+Then you can install the gem with the `gem install neocities` command.

 ### Running